Our Campaigns

 We are known for taking action when there are injustices in the workplace and when we believe Alphabet isn’t living up to our shared values.
 When we organize, we win!

-As tech workers, Alphabet Workers members are among the first to be impacted by the artificial intelligence tools that are currently upending the world labor market.
+As tech workers, Alphabet Workers Union-CWA (AWU-CWA) members are among the first to be impacted by the artificial intelligence tools that are currently upending the world labor market.

 That’s why we are organizing for protections for workers from AI, in defense of our own jobs and on behalf of the billions of workers worldwide whose livelihoods are soon to be impacted by AI.